bozsahin/thebench/README.md

 for that python.

 If you've done python upgrades a few times, you will see in <code>~/.bashrc</code> file multiple definitions of the alias <code>bench</code>.
 The last one counts.
-You can eliminate the earlier ones.
+You can eliminate the earlier ones, but you don't have to.
 Don't eliminate the <code>bench.train</code> alias in the process.

 TO DEVELOP A GRAMMAR: